 Judging the NKBA Kitchen Design Awards

 What defines a truly exceptional kitchen design?
-I consider that question informally every day in my work as a designer, and from a more structured perspective when judging a competition.
-The process helps me grow as a creative professional.
+I consider that question every day in my work as a designer.
+However, when judging a competition, I consider it from a more structured point of view.
+Moreover, the process helps me grow as a creative professional.

-This August I was privileged to serve on the judging panel for the National Kitchen and Bath Association (NKBA) 2017 design contest.
-Over the course of three days, I and the two other panel members evaluated nearly 300 kitchen designs in three categories – small, medium and large kitchens.
+This August, I was honored to serve on the judging panel for the National Kitchen and Bath Association (NKBA) 2017 design contest.
+Over the course of three days, I and the two other panel members evaluated nearly 300 kitchen designs.
+Each design belonging to one of three categories – small, medium and large kitchens.

 Criteria for judging: